petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md

 A site's *Style Book* provides visual rules for applying a consistent experience across its pages.
 They determine various visual settings on the site, including spacing between elements (such as widgets), colors, and fonts.
 Each of these settings applies equally to every page using the Style Book.

-The Theme CSS Client Extension (or theme, in older versions) assigned to the site's pages determines the categories of settings available to the Style Books for your site.
+The theme CSS client extension (or theme, in older versions) assigned to the site's pages determines the categories of settings available to the Style Books for your site.
 Developers can customize the categories with new options for configuring Style Books.
 See [Frontend Token Definitions](./developer-guide/frontend-token-definitions.md) for more information.

 ## Choosing a Style Book for a Page